-We have to show our kids a model of what we expect and want in them (in all walks of life).
+We have to show our kids a model of what we expect and want in them (from all walks of life).
 If our kids see us shutting down and not communicating or saying and doing things that hurt our spouse’s feelings, we are literally programming them to be the same way.

 Ask questions.
-If one of their friends did or said something mean, ask your child what they think their friend was feeling in that moment.
+If one of their friends did or said something mean, ask your child what they think their friend was feeling at that moment.
 If the child has a troubled home life ask your child how they would feel in that situation.